Off Camera

 About this listen

-Koppel's audio moves on yet another level as events trigger memories of his own past, providing a more personal resonance to his telling of the history we all share.
-He takes us back to the England in which he lived until he was 13.
+Koppel's book moves on yet another level as events trigger memories of his own past, providing a more personal resonance to his telling of the history we all share.
+He takes us back to the England in which he lived until he was thirteen.
 He revisits his powerful experiences as an interviewer investigating prison abuses and probing the violence in our schools.
-He discusses the strengths and weaknesses of the media, and talks about racial intolerance, brutality toward homosexuals, and the absence of political leadership.
+He discusses the strengths and weaknesses of the media; he talks about racial intolerance, about brutality toward gay people, about the absence of political leadership.
+He also examines such cultural phenomena as our obsession with celebrity and the impact of great theater and overhyped movies.

 No reviews yet